Updated September 2023

 2. Warmer Water

-After being warmed by the sun all summer long, Sea temperatures are at their highest in late August and remain comfortably warm throughout September.
-This is a great time for a dip in the sea, whether it’s a quick jump into a tidal pool, body surfing through the breakers or a wild swim from beach to beach.
+After being warmed by the rays all summer long, sea temperatures are at their highest in late August and remain comfortably warm throughout September and into October.
+Which makes it a great time for a dip in the sea without a wetsuit – whether it’s a quick plunge into a tidal pool, bodysurfing through the breakers or a wild swim from beach to beach.
+If you’re a surfer, you can enjoy the waves for longer in a summer wetsuit and even wear a shortie wetsuit or boardshorts on the warmer days.

 3. Fine Weather (hopefully)

 Everyone has their fingers crossed for an Indian Summer.
 Sometimes we’re lucky, sometimes we’re not.
-But we can usually be assured a series of sunny days during the month of September, which makes it ideal for long days at the beach or getting out and enjoying the great outdoors.
+But whether we get wall-to-wall sunshine all month long or not, we can usually be assured a good dose of warm weather in September.
+Which makes it ideal for making the most of long days at the beach, sunsets on the sand and getting out to enjoy the great outdoors.

-Once the school holidays are over, the high season prices drop meaning you can pick up holiday accommodation in Cornwall for considerably less money than you would in the summer.
-September is still popular, but there is plenty of choice for holidaymakers who want to take a mellow, post-season break in Cornwall.
+Once the school holidays are over, the high season accommodation prices drop so you can pick up prime-location holiday cottages in Cornwall for considerably less money than you would in the summer.
+Bag a family beach house for a snip of the price than in peak season, or find a post-summer deal in a countryside hamlet close to the coast.
+September is still popular, so book a soon as possible, while there is plenty of choice for holidaymakers who want to take a mellow, post-season break in Cornwall.

 5. Space in Restaurants

-Here in Padstow, we have some fantastic restaurants.
-But the best ones are often booked up months in advance in the height of summer.
-When it comes to September, the crowds thin and demand eases so you’re more likely to get a reservation or a walk-in table, whether it’s a family pizza at Rojano’s or a seafood meal at Rick Stein’s.
+Here in Padstow, we have some fantastic restaurants, but the best ones are often booked up months in advance in the height of summer.
+When it comes to September, the crowds thin and demand eases, so you’re more likely to get a reservation or a walk-in table, whether it’s a family pizza at Caffe Rojano, lunch at Rick Stein’s Café (pictured below) or a special meal out at The Pig at Harlyn Bay.

 6. Swell Time for Surfers